 No one can resist a pool party.
 So why not rent out an awesome pad and spend the weekend hanging out poolside?
 Throw some floaties around, ice the rosé, and get the burgers on the grill for the most chill bachelor/bachelorette party.

 If there's anything more on-theme for a bachelor/bachelorette party than slurping on copious amounts of tasty alcohol with your closest friends, we'd like to know about it.
 Book an evening with a local winery or hire a professional sommelier for your party.

 Remember those old-school family summer trips to the lake from your childhood (or those quintessential, coming-of-age TV shows)?
 You can reenact the experience for an ultra-retro bach party with the whole gang.
 Rent out a lakeside cabin and let all your worries melt away as you spend your days fishing, kayaking, grilling, jet-skiing, and playing lawn games.
 Bonus points if you arrive in a station wagon.

 Hire a Yoga Instructor for a Private Class

 Get everyone in the right headspace for the big day (the bridal party is not without their own day-of pressures!) with a relaxing afternoon of namaste and Shavasana.
 Yoga is not only a wonderful bonding activity, but it'll also aid in calming those pre-wedding jitters.

-To keep the coed wedding event ball rolling, see everything you need to know about planning a jack and jill party—ehem, the bridal shower doesn't have to be all bridesmaids.
+To keep the wedding event ball rolling, see everything you need to know about planning a Jack and Jill party—ehem, the bridal shower doesn't have to be all bridesmaids.